 Welcome to Children of the Valley, where children in need are provided a safe and supportive after-school environment that celebrates each child’s unique potential and cultivates connection, learning, and confidence.

 Inspiring Kids to Dream Big

 Our Cornerstones of Care

-Our full-time learning centers and afterschool program are both built upon three cornerstones of care aimed at addressing the unique needs of the children in our care.
-These cornerstones of care include academic assistance, enrichment activities, and social-emotional learning.
+Our afterschool program is built upon four cornerstones of care aimed at addressing the unique needs of the children in our care.
+These cornerstones of care include academic assistance, enrichment activities, social-emotional learning, and family support.
 By participating in COV, children achieve academic gains, increased attendance and engagement at school, and increased confidence and compassion.